 221. PHAA SUPERIOR ALL ROUND HORSE

-The title "PHAA Superior All-Round Horse" will be awarded to any stallion, mare or gelding which has been issued a Regular or Paint Bred registry certificate by the PHAA provided the said horse meets the following requirements:

-a) Must have a superior rating in halter, having earned fifty (50) or more points.
+The title "PHAA Superior All-Round Horse" will be awarded to any stallion, mare or gelding which has been issued a Regular or Paint a) Must have a superior rating in halter, having earned fifty (50) or more points.